 And based on the week I just had, I have to say I think he’s right.

 Here’s a list of the companies I saw at Pivot – along with links you can use to check out their tech as well.
 Enjoy!

 Jaunt showed some truly remarkable hardware.
 Cameras that shoot cinematic virtual reality (VR).
 These professional-grade camera systems are specifically designed for capturing fully immersive, 360-degree cinematic VR experiences.
 The camera, named ”NEO” was designed for VR, the culmination of two and a half years of extensive research and development, prototyping, and field testing.
 One thing is for certain, there’s lots of hardware out there and not all of it is built to produce remarkable VR.
 Jaunt is a winner.

 DODOcase is a provider of custom cardboard virtual reality kits to brands and advertisers.

-Little star is a platform working with brands in virtual reality, 360 video, and immersive experiences.
+The Little Star is a platform working with brands in virtual reality, 360 video, and immersive experiences.
 They’ve landed big gigs with companies like Red Bull, Nat Geo WILD, Discovery, Disney, PBS, and more using the platform.
-Little star provides content for VR devices including Samsung Gear VR, native mobile apps, and the web.
+Little Star provides content for VR devices including Samsung Gear VR, native mobile apps, and the web.

 Groove Jones is a studio run by creatives.
 They don’t want to be limited by committees, bureaucracy or focus group.
 Together the team is creating remarkable VR experiences.